Charles Yancey: Early life, family, education, and early career

-He attended the Philip Brooks Elementary School, the Patrick T. Campbell Junior High School, and Boston Technical High School.
-He received his bachelor's degree in Economics from Tufts University in 1970 and a master's degree in Public Administration from Harvard University in 1991.
+Yancey attended the Philip Brooks Elementary School, the Patrick T. Campbell Junior High School, and Boston Technical High School.
+He was the first among his nine siblings to attend college.
+He received his Bachelor's degree in Economics from Tufts University in 1970, and later earned a Master's degree in Public Administration from Harvard University in 1991.
 While at Tufts, he helped found the Afro-American Society and the African American Cultural Center.
+Yancey moved to the Dorchester neighborhood of Boston in 1975.